PJKnightR/RPG_Game/src/Readme (Master).txt

 -Trying to put different kinds of items in different packages breaks stuff -Prompted to enter dungeons until you stop entering them (Possibly, they like appearing in groups of 3) -The weakest enemies still cannot hurt you if you get the strongest armor for your level.
-They are also really easy to defeat -You can get negative amounts of items after buying them (This may be in general from buying items)
+They are also really easy to defeat

 Ideas:
 -Power ups/better weapons and armor